fatmcgav/fatmcgav-netapp/README.markdown

 ## Overview
 The NetApp network device module is designed to add support for managing NetApp filer configuration using Puppet and its Network Device functionality.

-The NetApp network device module has been written and tested against NetApp OnTap 8.0.4 7-mode.
+The Netapp network device module has been written and tested against NetApp OnTap 8.0.4 7-mode.
-However, it may be compatible with other OnTap versions.
+Note: This module may be compatible with other OnTap versions.

 ## Features
 The following items are supported: